Ruter's guidelines for ethical conduct

 Ruter's employees shall not have secondary occupations, directorships or other paid assignments that may harm Ruter's legitimate interests or are likely to undermine confidence in Ruter.
 There must be transparency about our employees' secondary occupations, extra jobs, positions, ownership etc. Such information shall be submitted to the supervisor/manager for approval if the relationship may have a bearing on loyalty, impartiality or work done for Ruter.

-Ruter employees can participate in public debate and speak on their own behalf.
-Ruter employees can provide factual information about their own work areas, as long as the information is not subject to a duty of confidentiality.
+Ruter's employees are free to participate in public debate and express themselves on their own behalf.
+Ruter's employees may provide factual information about their own work areas, provided that the information is not confidential.

-These Ethical Guidelines were adopted by Ruter's Board of Directors on 9 April 2019, and last amended on 20 March 2024.
-The guidelines shall be revised at least every two years.
+These ethical rules were adopted by Ruter's board on 9 April 2024, and last amended on 30 April 2024.
+The rules shall be reviewed at least every other year.